 15 passenger vans, commonly called “church vans,” are used to transport large groups.
 These vehicles are extremely popular because they often do not cost as much as a small bus or a larger transportation vehicle, and they can typically be driven without a special license.
 However, these vehicles often have surprising risks that can lead to rollovers and other serious dangers in the event of an accident.

 If you or a loved one was injured in an accident while riding in a 15 passenger van or a church van, call Miami church van accident lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked offer free legal consultations to help injury victims understand their right to sue and the potential financial compensation they can receive from the at-fault parties.
+Prosper Shaked Accident Injury Attorneys PA offer free legal consultations to help injury victims understand their right to sue and the potential financial compensation they can receive from the at-fault parties.
 To schedule your free consultation, contact our law offices today at (305) 694-2676.

 Dangers of 15 Passenger Vans